-Generic Name: ERGOTAMINE/CAFFEINE - ORAL Pronounced: (er-GOT-uh-meen/KAF-een) Ergotamine-Caffeine Oral Precautions
+Generic Name: ERGOTAMINE/CAFFEINE - RECTAL Pronounced: (er-GOT-uh-meen/KAF-een) Ergotamine-Caffeine Rect Precautions

 pharmacist if you are allergic to ergotamine or caffeine; or to other ergot